jkeefe/jkeefe.github.io/family-projects/README.md

 - 2 [Extension jumper wires (male-to-female)](https://www.sparkfun.com/products/9140)
 - 1 Hollow, translucent toy

-Except for the Optional Items, these ingredients are also found in the Arduino starter kits [I've listed below](#kits).
+Except for the Optional Items, these ingredients are also found in the Arduino starter kits [I've listed](#kits).

 Here's a link to the optional [extension jumper wires on Sparkfun](https://www.sparkfun.com/products/9140).